Best Real Estate Investment Trust (REIT) in India 2023 – Full Details of Embassy, Mindspace, and Brookfield

 Taxation on Real Estate Investment Trusts (REIT) in India

-Taxation for REITs: At the trust level, REITs are required to pay tax on any income that is not distributed to shareholders.
-This includes rental income, capital gains, and other types of income.
-REITs are also required to pay tax on any profits that are not distributed to shareholders within six months of the end of the fiscal year.
+1. Tax Obligations at the Trust Level: REITs are liable to pay taxes on any undistributed income.
+This encompasses rental income, capital gains, and other income types.
+Furthermore, taxes are applicable on profits not distributed to shareholders within six months after the fiscal year-end.

 What are the REITs Available to Invest in India?